Learn what this magical ingredient does in baking and what buttermilk substitutes you can use in a pinch!

 In my experience, a buttermilk substitute based on milk works better than other alternatives such as water or non-dairy milks.

 Also, unless otherwise noted below, whole milk will work best in the substitutes that use milk because of the higher fat content.
 You can also usually use 2% with pretty good success.
 I would definitely avoid 1% or skim milk with one exception you’ll find below (see Greek yogurt).

 Lactose-free milk may work, too.
 It’s likely to be a little sweeter than if you used regular milk.
 There may be a slight difference in thickness as well.

 As I mentioned above, buttermilk’s acidity helps with leavening in recipes with baking soda.
 If there isn’t any in the recipe, then you can try substituting plain milk for buttermilk.
 You may still notice some difference in flavor and texture, but it can usually work well enough when you need a quick fix.

 Milk and lemon juice

-Combine 1 tablespoon of lemon juice plus enough milk to equal 1 cup.
+Combine 1 tablespoon of fresh lemon juice plus enough milk to equal 1 cup.
 Stir and let stand about 10 minutes.
 The mixture will thicken and look curdled.

 Milk and white vinegar